Books

 Nathan, Noah L. 2023.
 The Scarce State: Inequality and Political Power in the Hinterland.
 Cambridge University Press.
 Cambridge Studies in Comparative Politics.
 Publisher’s Website.
 Amazon.com.

-• Media and reviews: Broadstreet Blog, MIT News, New Books Network (podcast), Governance (review), Foreign Affairs (review), Perspectives on Politics (review), Journal of Modern African Studies (review)
+- Media and reviews: Broadstreet Blog, MIT News, New Books Network (podcast), Governance (review), Foreign Affairs (review), Perspectives on Politics (review), Journal of Modern African Studies (review), Review of Development and Change (review)

 Nathan, Noah L. 2019.
 Electoral Politics and Africa’s Urban Transition: Class and Ethnicity in Ghana.
 Cambridge University Press.
 Cambridge Studies in Comparative Politics.
 Publisher’s website.
 Amazon.com.